MacBook Pro: Unibody (2008–2012)

-During the MacWorld Expo keynote on January 6, 2009, Phil Schiller announced a 17-inch MacBook Pro with unibody construction.
-This version diverged from its 15-inch sibling with an anti-glare "matte" screen option (with the glossy finish standard) and a non user-removable lithium polymer battery.
+During the MacWorld Expo keynote on January 6, 2009, Phil Schiller announced a 17 in MacBook Pro with unibody construction.
+This version diverged from its 15 in sibling with an anti-glare "matte" screen option (with the glossy finish standard) and a non user-removable lithium polymer battery.
 Instead of traditional round cells inside the casing, the lithium-ion polymer batteries are shaped and fitted into each notebook to maximally utilize space.
 Adaptive charging, which uses a chip to optimize the charge flow to reduce wear and tear, extends the battery's overall life.
-Battery life for the 17-inch version is quoted at eight hours, with 80 percent of this charge remaining after 1,000 charge-discharge cycles.
+Battery life for the 17 in version is quoted at eight hours, with 80 percent of this charge remaining after 1,000 charge-discharge cycles.

-At Apple's Worldwide Developers Conference (WWDC) on June 8, 2009, it was announced that the 13-inch unibody MacBook would be upgraded and re-branded as a MacBook Pro, leaving only the white polycarbonate MacBook in the MacBook line.
-It was also announced that the entire MacBook Pro line would use the non-user-removable battery first introduced in the 17-inch MacBook Pro.
-The updated MacBook Pro 13- and the 15-inch would each have up to a claimed 7 hours of battery life, while the 17-inch would keep its 8-hour capacity.
+At Apple's Worldwide Developers Conference (WWDC) on June 8, 2009, it was announced that the 13 in unibody MacBook would be upgraded and re-branded as a MacBook Pro, leaving only the white polycarbonate MacBook in the MacBook line.
+It was also announced that the entire MacBook Pro line would use the non-user-removable battery first introduced in the 17 in MacBook Pro.
+The updated 13 and 15 in MacBook Pro would each have up to a claimed seven hours of battery life, while the 17 in would keep its eight-hour capacity.
 Some sources even reported up to eight hours of battery life for the 13- and 15-inch MacBook Pro computers during casual use, while others reported around six hours.
-Like the 17-inch MacBook Pro, Apple claims that they will last around 1,000 charging cycles while still containing 80% of their capacity.
-Graphics card options stayed the same from the previous release, although the 13-inch and the base model 15-inch, came with only the GeForce 9400M GPU.
+Like the 17 in MacBook Pro, Apple claims that they will last around 1,000 charging cycles while still containing 80% of their capacity.
+Graphics card options stayed the same from the previous release, although the 13 in and the base model 15 in came with only the GeForce 9400M GPU.
 The screens were also improved, gaining a claimed 60 percent greater color gamut.
-All of these mid-2009 models also included a FireWire 800 port and all except the 17-inch models would receive an SD card slot.
-The 17-inch model would retain its ExpressCard/34 slot.
-For the 13-inch MacBook Pro, the Kensington lock slot was moved to the right side of the chassis.
+All of the mid-2009 models also include a FireWire 800 port and all except the 17 in models would receive an SD card slot.
+The 17 in model would retain its ExpressCard/34 slot.
+For the 13 in MacBook Pro, the Kensington lock slot was moved to the right side of the chassis.
 In August 2009, Apple extended the "matte" anti-glare display option to the 15-inch MacBook Pro.